nanocosmos/docs/docs/nanoplayer/nanoplayer_feature_stream_switching.md

 * The order is determined by the `index` property, **not** by the position in the list
 * Selecting the initial stream/rendition by assigning the index to `config.source.startIndex`
 * Assigning an adaption rule other than `none` to `config.source.options.adaption.rule`
-* Currently available adaption rules
+* Currently available adaption rules are:
+  * `none` - Manual switching
   * `deviationOfMean` - Buffer based bitrate adaption rule
+  * `deviationOfMean2` - Enhanced buffer based bitrate adaption rule (added in v4.5)

 To choose the right quality to start with highly depends on the available qualities and the use case. <br> A very common way is to not start with the highest (eg. medium/low) quality.
 Therefore there is an **intial switch up** mechanism that switches to a higher quality until the matching quality for the present bandwidth is found.